Intravenous Anesthesia Sedation Instructions

 - All patients who are sedated must be accompanied by a responsible adult who is required to remain in our lobby during the procedure and drive the patient home.
-Normally office procedures are short, about 2 hours, and usually there is little delay before the patient is ready to leave the office.
+Normally office procedures are short, about 2 hours, and usually, there is a little delay before the patient is ready to leave the office.

 - Patients under the age of 18 must be accompanied by a parent or legal guardian.
 If you have guardianship, you must bring legal documents to the appointment showing you are the legal guardian.
 Please see our Guardianship Policy.

 - Following sedation, patients cannot drive a vehicle, operate dangerous machinery, or undertake responsible business matters for 24 hours.

 - If you are under the regular care of a physician for a medical condition such as diabetes, heart disease, etc., which was not discussed when you made your appointment, please call our office, as this may affect your surgery.